Container Utility

 - The

-utility overrides the default maximum width behavior, making the container stretch across the entire screen width. - This is useful for sections like headers or hero sections, where full-width layouts are common.
+w-fullutility overrides the default maximum width behavior, making the container stretch across the entire screen width. - This is useful for sections like headers or hero sections, where full-width layouts are common.

 6. Centering Content Vertically

-class centers content horizontally, you may sometimes want to center content vertically within the container.
+Although the container class centers content horizontally, you may sometimes want to center content vertically within the container.
 To do this, you can use the flexbox utility provided by Tailwind.

 Example: Centering Content Vertically and Horizontally